 Petitions involving a violation of University policy or improper conduct by University personnel will be handled as grievances (see Grievances below).

 Petitions and appeals should be resolved within 30 days of their submission.
 When such resolution cannot be achieved within 30 days, students will be informed of the delay before the 30 days are over.
 A resolution of the petition or appeal must be achieved within 60 days.
 A lack of resolution of a petition within 60 days is an acceptable cause for an appeal.

 Grievances are different from petitions and appeals.
 Petitions and appeals involve exceptions to academic requirements, regulations, and judgments.
 A grievance is a complaint regarding inappropriate conduct by other students, faculty members, or staff.
 Inappropriate conduct encompasses both inappropriate personal conduct, such as sexual harassment, as well as inappropriate official conduct, such as violation of University policies.
 Specific policies exist to address grievances based on discrimination or sexual harassment and these policies must be followed in situations involving these issues.
 Grievances against another student may be raised with the director of student judicial programs and addressed under the Code of Student Conduct.
-In other cases, a student may present a grievance in writing at the lowest appropriate level, typically the department or school.
-If a satisfactory resolution is not obtained at that level, the student may appeal the outcome of the grievance by presenting the problem at the next administrative level, such as the school, Office of Graduate and Postdoctoral Studies, provost, or president.
-Grievances against non-faculty staff members may also be brought to the employee relations director in Rice’s Human Resources office .
+In other cases, a student may present a grievance in writing at the lowest appropriate level, typically the graduate program or school.
+If a satisfactory resolution is not obtained at that level, the student may appeal the outcome of the grievance by presenting the problem at the next administrative level: the Office of Graduate and Postdoctoral Studies, followed by the provost, or president.
+Grievances against non-faculty staff members may also be brought to the employee relations director in Rice’s Human Resources office.